Dad who lived in dorm convicted of abusing daughter's pals

 After the verdict was read, Ray was returned to custody, where he had been since his early 2020 arrest.

-His lawyers declined comment outside court and did not immediately return email messages seeking comment.
+His lawyers declined comment outside court and did not return email messages seeking comment.

 In a statement, U.S. Attorney Damian Williams said Ray had changed “a group of friends who had their whole lives ahead of them.”